-Researchers: Thomas Soehl1, Dietlind Stolle1, Enrico del Castello2, Claudi Diehl3, Howard Ramos4, and Ian Van Haren1
+Researchers: Thomas Soehl1, Dietlind Stolle1, Enrico del Castello2, Lorna Jantzen2, Chantal Goyette2, Claudia Diehl3, Howard Ramos4, Ian Van Haren1, Domenique Sherab1, Nour Daoud1

-Affiliation: McGill University1, Immigration, Refugees and Citizenship Canada (IRCC)2, Universität Konstanz3, and Western University4
+Affiliation: McGill University1, Immigration, Refugees, and Citizenship Canada (IRCC)2, Universität Konstanz3, Western University4

 Research Partner: IRCC

 Keywords: refugees, Syrian, privately sponsored refugees (PSRs), government assisted refugees (GARs), blended visa office-referred (BVOR) program, integration, resettlement, settlement support, families, family dynamics, social networks, longitudinal survey, COVID-19

 Explore more projects